Elering/estfeed-datahub-docs/eng/13-network-bill.md

 - Datahub stores the network bill into the database
 - The open supplier searches for new network bills using the `search` service

-In ordert to update a network bill, new `network-bill` message with same period values and updated `calculationTimestamp` value must be sent.
+In order to update a network bill, new `network-bill` message with same period values and updated `calculationTimestamp` value must be sent.

 ## API messages